 BUILDING, ACCESSORY.
 A subordinate or supplemental building, the use of which is incidental to that of the principal building on the same lot or incidental to the use of the premises on which it is located.

+BUILDING, MINOR ACCESSORY.
+A building not requiring a zoning permit shall include any small, easily moveable construction and any building which has a footprint of no more than 150 square feet.
+Minor accessory buildings must meet all setbacks for zoning district in which they are located with the exception of school bus waiting shelters.
+Small easily moveable buildings include but are not limited to objects such as play equipment, tree houses, farm calf hutches, permanent deer stands (without living quarters, plumbing, or running water), outside woodstoves/boilers, and other hand moveable objects such as grills, etc. See also Structure, Minor Accessory.

 BUILDING HEIGHT.
 Unless otherwise specified in this ordinance, the vertical distance from the average grade to the highest point of the coping of a flat roof or to the deck line of a mansard roof, or to the mean height level between eaves and ridges for gable, hip and gambrel roofs.